kisquish/goodbye-alan/README.md

 - `error.html` - Custom 404 error page
 - `IMG_8427.jpeg` - Alan's photo

+### Technologies Used
+- HTML5
+- CSS3
+- AWS S3 for hosting
+- GitHub Actions for CI/CD

 ### Deployment
 The website is automatically deployed to AWS S3 using GitHub Actions.
 The deployment process:
 1. Uploads website files to S3